-The following theorem is a result relating the complexity class $\mathbf{PSPACE}$ to the functions from $\BitStr$ to $\Bit$ that can be computed by an SRRAM program in polynomial time. \begin{theorem} For each $\funct{F}{\BitStr}{\Bit}$, there exist an SRRAM program $P$ and a $T \in \POLY$ such that $P$ computes $F$ in time $T$ under the uniform time measure if $F \in \mathbf{PSPACE}$. \end{theorem} \begin{proof} The SRRAM model of computation is essentially the same as the MRAM model of computation from~\cite{HS74a} extended with division and shift/rotate instructions.
-We know from Theorem~2 in that paper that, for each $\funct{F}{\BitStr}{\Bit}$, there even exists an SRRAM program $P$ in which division and shift/rotate instructions do not occur and a $T \in \POLY$ such that $P$ computes $F$ in time $T$ under the uniform time measure if $F \in \mathbf{PSPACE}$.
+The following theorem is a result relating the complexity class $\mathbf{PSPACE}$ to the functions from $\BitStr$ to $\Bit$ that can be computed by an SRRAM program in polynomial time. \begin{theorem} For each $\funct{F}{\BitStr}{\Bit}$, there exist an SRRAM program $P$ and a $T \in \POLY$ such that $P$ computes $F$ in time $T$ under the uniform time measure iff $F \in \mathbf{PSPACE}$. \end{theorem} \begin{proof} The SRRAM model of computation is essentially the same as the MRAM model of computation from~\cite{HS74a} extended with division and shift/rotate instructions.
+We know from the main result of that paper that, for each $\funct{F}{\BitStr}{\Bit}$, there even exists an SRRAM program $P$ in which division and shift/rotate instructions do not occur and a $T \in \POLY$ such that $P$ computes $F$ in time $T$ under the uniform time measure iff $F \in \mathbf{PSPACE}$.

 \end{proof} Theorem~\ref{theorem-PSPACE} tell us that all decision problems that belong to $\mathbf{PSPACE}$ can be solved by means of a SRRAM program in polynomial time.
 This means that it is highly questionable whether the SRRAM model of computation is a reasonable model of computation.
 However, it can be made a reasonable model by switching from the uniform time measure to another time measure.
 Such a time measure is introduced in Section~\ref{sect-bit-oriented}.